lammps/lammps/doc/src/Modify_contribute.rst

   is a derived class from the other LAMMPS class), then an Install.sh file is also needed to check for those dependencies.
 See other README and Install.sh files in other USER directories as examples.
-Send us a tarball of this USER-FOO directory.
+Send us a tarball of this FOO directory.

 * Your new source files need to have the LAMMPS copyright, GPL notice, and your name and email address at the top, like other